-Line 54.
-Add lines 53a through 53c.
-Report the total as follows: Although the total is an exclusion from income and not a deduction, include it on the "Other deductions" or "Other expenses" line of your tax return or schedule.
+Line 52.
+Although the amount on line 52 is an exclusion from income and not a deduction, include it on the "Other deductions" or "Other expenses" line of your tax return or schedule.
 If you are filing Schedule C (Form 1040), enter "Extraterritorial income exclusion from Form 8873" on a line in Part V of Schedule C. For filers of Form 1120, include the amount on Form 1120, page 1, line 26.

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of
+We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.